Tetrahedrane: C_{4} tetrahedranes

 Tetrahedrane (C4H4) is one of the possible platonic hydrocarbons and has the IUPAC name tricyclo[1.1.0.0^{2,4}]butane.

 Unsubstituted tetrahedrane remains elusive, although predicted kinetically stable.
 One strategy that has been explored (but thus far failed) is reaction of propene with atomic carbon.

-Contrariwise, several organic compounds with the tetrahedrane core are known.
+However, several organic compounds with the tetrahedrane core are known.
 All have multiply bulky substituents, tert-butyl (t-Bu) or larger.
 Locking a tetrahedrane molecule inside a fullerene has only been attempted in silico.

 All known syntheses have relied on rearrangement from another unstable moiety.
 In Maier's original synthesis, photochemical cheletropic decarbonylation converts a cyclopentadienone to the tetrahedrane.
 In a later synthesis, irradiation directly converted a cyclobutadiene to tetrahedrane.
 And more recently, single-electron oxidation can induce a radical chain isomerization with the same effect.

 Tetrahedrane with small substituents would have a variety of interesting properties.
 Due to its bond strain and stoichiometry, tetranitrotetrahedrane has potential as a high-performance energetic material (explosive).

 Calculations suggest that tetrahedrane's molecular strain reduces if slightly-flexible diyne spacers separate the vertices.